dludemann/test/content/houston-dating-photography.md

         answer: >-
           Photos are arguably the most important part of your dating profile.
           When you upgrade your photos, you upgrade your matches.
-If you want to meet even more amazing people in Austin, an online dating photographer can help.
+If you want to meet even more amazing people in Houston, an online dating photographer can help.
-      - question: What are the best photos for dating in Austin?
+      - question: What are the best photos for dating in Houston?
         answer: >-
-          From our testing, people in Austin prefers photos that are authentic.
+          From our testing, people in Houston prefers photos that are authentic.
           This means no professional studio photos which have obviously been posed and edited.
 Instead, your photos should be taken outdoors in natural light, and they should focus on your charm, personality and